iamacup/react-redux-with-networking-helper/readme.md

 #### Selectors

-You can build your own selectors anywhere, and just include them - react-redux-with-networking-helper uses immer to build it's selectors, but you can use anything.
+You can build your own selectors anywhere, and just include them - react-redux-with-networking-helper uses reselect to build it's selectors, but you can use anything.

 #### Sagas

 TODO

+#### Internal structure and how it all slots together (for contributors?)

+TODO

 ## TODO

+ * Finish the documentation / make some example apps / refactor it
  * Provide additional / custom sagas to the initialisation of the library
  * Support all network methods (PATCH/GET/POST only right now)
  * Pass back headers to the various request lifecycle hooks
  * Test on dom react (non react-native) project / environment
  * Propper dev setup / linting etc.
- * Finish the documentation / make some example apps
  * TODO convenience method for selector creation so you don't have to reference immer directly
  * Probably loads of other stuff ;-)
  * Removal / invalidation of global headers?
  * Some kind of debugging switch for selectors etc. to see performance
  * a way to select between shalow and deep equity checking
+ * Cleanup the locationStore variable in the referenceData selector
+ * A flag to toggle the redux logging middleware